ygorcosta/wedeploy.com/ui/src/pages/blog/announcing-new-sdks-for-mobile-development.md

 Nowadays, we live in a world full of devices.
 From watching movies on your Apple TV, Receiving notifications on your smart watch, or reading books on your Kindle, we rarely go anywhere without our devices.
 It doesn't seem to be slowing down either; more and more devices are being built and more and more services are being created for them.

-> Now mobile and web development just isn't enough, we are entering an age of multi-device development.
+> Mobile and web development just isn't enough, we are entering an age of multi-device development.

 That's why WeDeploy was born with more than web development in mind.
 We understood that as more and more devices consumed API's, this would be the future of development.